V-Sekai/manuals/decisions/20230125-two-groups-battle-demo.md

-# Have two groups move towards each other battle demo
+# Proposed: Have two groups move towards each other battle demo

 ### Metadata